berbiche/dotfiles/README.md

     ```

 2. Install [Nix package manager](https://nixos.org) for your distribution if not using NixOS.

-### Rebuilding only the dotfiles with home-manager

-3. Install [home-manager](https://github.com/rycee/home-manager).
-Make sure `$HOME/.nix-profile/bin`
-   is in your `$PATH` (it should normally).

-4. Install the configuration, this will install and symlink all required files as well as fetch
-all packages (and binaries) specified in the configuration.

-    ``` console
-    $ home-manager -f home.nix switch
-    ```

-    home-manager may warn about files already existing outside the "store".
-    You can supplement a parameter to home-manager to rename old files/directories when
-    installing with `-b bak` where `bak` will be the extension suffixed to old files.
-    See home-manager manpage.

 ### Rebuilding the system configuration, including home-manager